auth0/docs/articles/server-platforms/aspnet-core/02-login-embedded-lock.md

 ## Configure OpenID Connect middleware

 Next you must configure the Cookie and OIDC middleware in the `Configure` method.

-First ensure to change the signature of your `Configure` method to accept a parameter called `oidcOptions` of type `IOptions<OpenIdConnectOptions>`.
+First be sure to change the signature of your `Configure` method to accept a parameter called `oidcOptions` of type `IOptions<OpenIdConnectOptions>`.
+The DI framework will inject the `OpenIdConnectOptions` registered in the `ConfigureServices` method as the value of this parameter.

 Next register the Cookie middleware by making a call to the `UseCookieAuthentication` method.
 Then register the OIDC middleware by making a call to the `UseOpenIdConnectAuthentication` method, passing along the value of the `oidcOptions` parameter which was injected by the DI framework.